News Literacy Project: National News Literacy Week

 NLP and The E.W.
 Scripps Co. sponsor National News Literacy Week, an annual public awareness campaign "to promote news literacy as a fundamental life skill and to provide the public with the tools needed to be an informed and empowered populace."
 The first National News Literacy Week was held Jan.
 27–31, 2020.

+Honors and awards

+NLP was the 2023 winner of the David M. Rubenstein Prize, the highest honor of the Library of Congress's Literacy Awards Program.
+The $150,000 prize is presented annually on International Literacy Day (September 8) to an organization that "has demonstrated exceptional and sustained depth in its commitment to the advancement of literacy" and meets "the highest standards of excellence in its operations and services."